Insurance Policies and Dog Bites

 One of the most common defenses that the dog owner will likely use is that you provoked their dog somehow, which led to the bite or attack.
 If you hit the dog, struck it with a stick, took its food away, or were simply teasing it, this could be seen as provoking it.
 510 ILCS 5/16 states that the owner is only liable if the bite or attack occurred “without provocation.”
 That means if it is found that you provoked the dog in any way, your lawsuit might not be successful and you may not receive any compensation.

-The Chicago dog bite injury attorneys at Gainsberg Injury and Accident Lawyers have a proven track record of helping those who have been bitten or attacked by dogs and other animals.
+The Chicago dog bite attorneys at Gainsberg Injury and Accident Lawyers have a proven track record of helping those who have been bitten or attacked by dogs and other animals.
 When you hire us, you will have a team of dedicated lawyers in your corner standing up for your rights and doing everything we can to help you secure fair compensation for your injuries.
 To get started, please call our office or submit our contact form today.

 Meta: Injured in a dog bite attack?
 Insurance policies might cover the cost of your injury, but not all the time.
 Call us in Chicago to schedule a free consultation today.